Get 25% Your First Payment

 Reel Size

 Every brand is going to have a different system for sizing.
-Generally a 500 series reel (depending on the brand’s sizing system), being the lightest and most compact reel options you can find.
+Generally a 500 series reel (depending on the brand’s sizing system) is one of the lightest and most compact reel options you can find.
 When looking at something like a Pflueger Trion look for a 20 or 25 series reel, for a Daiwa check out their 750 series reels.
 I currently use a Pfluegar TRIONSP20X !

 When in doubt check the stats for reel weight and drag and remember you don’t need a lot of line for ice.